Dodgers vs. Blue Jays Player Props Betting Odds

 MLB Props Today: Los Angeles Dodgers

-- The Dodgers will send Michael Grove (2-2) to the mound for his 10th start this season.
+- The Dodgers will hand the ball to Julio Urias (7-6) for his 15th start of the season.

-- In nine starts this season, Grove has not yet earned a quality start.
+- He has earned a quality start seven times in 14 starts this season.

-- Grove has pitched five or more innings in two straight games and will look to extend that streak.
+- Urias will look to finish five or more innings for the fourth start in a row.

-- He has made 12 appearances and finished one of them without allowing an earned run.
+- He has made 14 appearances and finished two of them without allowing an earned run.

 |Opponent